compnerd/swift-build/docs/WindowsQuickStart.md

 "%ProgramFiles(x86)%\Microsoft Visual Studio\Shared\Python39_64\python.exe" S:\Applications\repo sync -s
 ```

-> [!NOTE]
-> The first clone will fail if you do not have git-lfs.
-The failure is due to the inability to checkout the ICU data which is stored using LFS, but is not fatal in practice.

 ## Building

 The full toolchain can be built in an automated fashion.
 The following script